Ratio: Euclid's definitions

 Book V of Euclid's Elements has 18 definitions, all of which relate to ratios.
 In addition, Euclid uses ideas that were in such common usage that he did not include definitions for them.
 The first two definitions say that a part of a quantity is another quantity that "measures" it and conversely, a multiple of a quantity is another quantity that it measures.
 In modern terminology, this means that a multiple of a quantity is that quantity multiplied by an integer greater than one—and a part of a quantity (meaning aliquot part) is a part that, when multiplied by an integer greater than one, gives the quantity.

 Euclid does not define the term "measure" as used here, However, one may infer that if a quantity is taken as a unit of measurement, and a second quantity is given as an integral number of these units, then the first quantity measures the second.
 These definitions are repeated, nearly word for word, as definitions 3 and 5 in book VII.

 Definition 3 describes what a ratio is in a general way.
 It is not rigorous in a mathematical sense and some have ascribed it to Euclid's editors rather than Euclid himself.
 Euclid defines a ratio as between two quantities of the same type, so by this definition the ratios of two lengths or of two areas are defined, but not the ratio of a length and an area.
 Definition 4 makes this more rigorous.
 It states that a ratio of two quantities exists, when there is a multiple of each that exceeds the other.
 In modern notation, a ratio exists between quantities p and q, if there exist integers m and n such that mp>q and nq>p.
-This condition is known as the Archimedes property.
+This condition is known as the Archimedean property.